andyl/uber_gen/notes/devlog.md

 - [ ] Create `ugen` escript (with Bash pipelining)

-- [ ] Convert bash generators to UberGen
+- [ ] Convert bash generators to Atree

 ## Questions

 - [ ] How to manage long-running state?  (like tasks)
-- [ ] Is there a datastore for UberGen?
+- [ ] Is there a datastore for Atree?
 - [ ] How to access-control for shared playbooks?
 - [ ] Use-cases for playbooks with multi-parents? (listeners, chat, comments)
 - [ ] What is a a URI-scheme for Actions?